sdobz/pose-demo/README.md

 Well this is embarrassing, I was querying for `exercises` and the collection was named `exercise`.
 Let's not admit how much time was lost here.

+### Feature 4: capturing poses

+This was fairly easy, I found the code that drew keyframes and added a lil hook that checked for a global function, and if found slammed all of the keypoints into it

+This is a less than optimal integration, but if this was going to be done _for real_ the non-react portion would be rewritten

+### Feature 5: storing poses

 ## Timing

 This project is intended to take no more than 4 hours, though I care about quality and will take as long as I need to create a _working_ demonstration.
 Thus priorities are quality first, then time, then scope.